zhenjia2017/RDUKG/README.md

       INFO  Remote interface available at http://localhost:7474/
       ```

-   - Input http://localhost:7474 in your browser to confirm if the Neo4j service is running and accessible.
+   - Input the URL **http://localhost:7474** in your browser to confirm if the Neo4j service is running and accessible.

   - Configure the Neo4j environment on Linux.